How to Fix CLS Issue (Cumulative Layout Shift) — Complete 2026 Guide

 Chrome DevTools highlighting layout shift regions to identify CLS issues on a webpage.

-Look for Layout Shift events in the timeline.
+5. Stop recording and look for Layout Shift events in the timeline

 Element